shubhskumar/Customer-segmentation-using-Hierarchical-Clustering/README.md

-# Customer Segmentation Using Hierarchical Clustering and Self-Organizing Maps (SOM)
+# Customer Segmentation Using Hierarchical Clustering | Politecnico di Milano, Italy

 This project focuses on **customer segmentation** using a mix of clustering techniques to uncover distinct customer profiles from a dataset with **17 covariates** (11 numerical and 6 categorical).